 Business and job growth are contributors to and consistent with economic development, increased income, and increased economic welfare.
-From the municipal point of view,
+From the municipal point of view, investment and the resulting increases in property tax are important outcomes of economic development.

 1 The information in this section is based on previous Goal 9 studies conducted by ECONorthwest, as well as "An Economic Development Toolbox: Strategies and Methods" published by the American Planning Association.